Autodesk-Forge/forge-tutorial-postman/DA4ACAD/instructions/task-2.md

 **Notes:**

 - Once your add data to a Forge App, you are not allowed to set a nickname for the app.
 The only way you can assign a nickname to an app with data is by first calling the `[DELETE] /forgeapps/me` endpoint.
 This endpoint deletes all data associated with that app, including any existing nickname.
-The request **Extras > Delete Forge App Data in Design Automation** in this Postman Collection calls this endpoint (**DEL Delete Forge App**) and clears the app of all data.
+The request **Extras > Delete Forge App Data in Design Automation** in this Postman Collection calls this endpoint (`[DELETE] /forgeapps/me`) and clears the app of all data.

     ![Delete Forge App Data](../images/task2-delete_forge_app.png "Delete Forge App")